-Tastes Just Like Barbeque Chicken – Using Your Oven
+Tastes Just Like Barbeque Chicken – Using Your Oven – 5/5 Stars!

 I recently purchased a Cuisinart® BBQ Beercan Chicken Tool at Canadian Tire for $15, and decided to try an idea given to me some years ago.
-The idea was to mimic Swiss Chalet’s barbeque chicken using a regular barbeque, so this was going to be experimental.

 First, I purchased a whole chicken that was raised without injections and/or chemicals of any sort; from a well-known, local farmer (the Snowdens) then… because this new tool has holes in the bottom of it so that the fat can be allowed to run free, I placed it over a pot that sits low… the domed lid for my stainless steel, 6qt.
 Dutch Oven pot (pictured below).
-I set them into my empty oven, after placing one rack at the very bottom and removing the other… to make sure there would be lots of room to place the chicken on top, to cook.

 In approximately 2 cups of warm water, I dissolved about ½ cup of table salt, then poured some of the salt water into the can-like portion of the Beercan Chicken Tool.
-Then, I carefully balanced the chicken onto the can-like part, so that the can-like part fit into the open cavity of the chicken (making it look though the chicken is sitting on the can).

-When testing for poultry being thoroughly cooked, I simply test to see if the chicken’s leg joints break easily.
-If they don’t break at all, then I cook the chicken longer… if they break easily, then the chicken is COOKED to perfection!
+If they don’t break at all, then I cook the chicken a little longer… and, if they break easily, then the chicken is COOKED to perfection!

 However, should you prefer to use a thermometer then of course, I recommend you use one.